streamoid/Barebones-JS/README.md

 Here,
 **status** Indicates the success of the API call
 - message: "Success" indicates that the API call has been successful
-- code: 1000 indicates ... (all code values to be documented!)

 **data** Contains the recommended products
 - products is an array containing all of the recommended product ids
-- queryData: indicates ... (to be documented!)